daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \includegraphics[height=3in]{picsfigs/PPF_text.png}

-Above, we see a depiction of the "production possibility frontier", explained in the figure's caption.
+Above, we see a depiction of the "production possibility frontier" (PPF), explained in the figure's caption.
 You may be familiar with this from your previous study.
 The PPF describes the maximum amount of one good that can be produced conditional on a certain quality of another good being produced.

 \textcolor{gray}{I'm not sure if I would call it a 'model', but it certainly provides a way of visualizing the trade-offs in an economy, and the way it is drawn embody certain assumptions.
 This graphic has a mathematical representation which we will not cover now.}